-- a) a parent of a St. Francis student

-- b) a parent of a St. Elizabeth Ann Seton student

-- c) a parent of an Immaculate Conception student

-- d) athletic association representative

-- e) an Advisory Board representative

-- f) a coach representative

-- g) two student representatives

-- h) Athletic Director

-- i) Superintendent Ex-Officio

-- 3) Equipment.
+- Athletic Director.
+An athletic director shall be appointed by the Superintendent and be directly responsible to the Superintendent.
+He/She shall be responsible for the high school and middle school interscholastic athletic program. - 2) Equipment.
 Quality athletic equipment is provided in each sport.
 Students are expected to care for this equipment and return it at the end of each season.
 It is to be used only at times indicated by the Head Coach.
 Students must pay for the cost of replacement equipment which is not returned in good condition, with allowances for reasonable use.
-A student will not be issued an award until all losses have been recovered.
+A student will not be issued an award until all losses have been recovered. - athletes family medical insurance provider for payment.

-- 4) Insurance.
-All athletic injuries which occur during the course of the season must be first submitted to the student-athletes family medical insurance provider for payment.
 When your personal health insurance has been exhausted, a claim can be submitted to Student Assurance Services, Inc. The parent must request a claim form from the Athletic office.
 The Student Assurance Services policy may cover out of pocket medical costs for injuries occurring during school sessions and school-sponsored activities subject to terms and conditions of the policy.
 Claims must be submitted on a timely basis, normally within 30 days of injury.
-It is imperative that the studentathlete report any injury immediately to the Athletic Trainer so he or she may complete the appropriate injury Report Form to the school's insurance carrier.

-- 5) Physical Examinations.
+It is imperative that the studentathlete report any injury immediately to the Athletic Trainer so he or she may complete the appropriate injury Report Form to the school's insurance carrier. - 4) Physical Examinations.
 Each student-athlete will be responsible for the cost of a physical examination and must have on file in the Athletic Director's office, a copy of the report.
-The GTACS Athletic Department

-will provide low cost physical examinations for all senior high and middle school boys and girls in late spring.
-Participation in practice and games will not be permitted until the forms are on file as stated.
+The GTACS Athletic Department will provide low cost physical examinations for all senior high and middle school boys and girls in late spring.
+Participation in practice and games will not be permitted until the forms are on file as stated. - 5) Transportation.

-6) Transportation.
 The school will arrange transportation to away and home games where needed and in some cases to practice sessions.
 Athletes are expected to ride with the team to all contests.
 Exceptions may be approved by the Coach upon written authorization from the parent.
 The general rule remains that if the team goes to the away contest together, they travel back to school together.